multiformats/multiaddr/protocols/unix.md

 appear anywhere, for example in the case where we route through some sort of proxy server or SSH tunnel.

-The leading `/` character of the path can be omitted, unless it is the only character in the path, in which case it must be escaped as normal.
+The absence of a `/` character at the start of the decoded address indicates a relative path, otherwise the path is absolute.